demidenm/PyReliMRI/docs/icc_funcs.rst

 Note: If you recall that ICC is the decomposition of `total` variance, you'll notice that 29.2 + 20.0 \
 do not sum to the total variance, 71.8.
 This is because there is the subj*sess variance component \
 and the residual variance, too.
-You can review this in an anova table:
+You can review this in an ANOVA table:

 +---------------+-----------+----+-----------+-----+
 |     Source    |     SS    | DF |     MS    | np2 |